 It is also a little known ironic fact of history that during the Boer War, the Boers, in fighting against the British in their desperate struggle, overwhelmingly clothed themselves in tweed!

 Today, tweed is the fabric of choice for vintage bicyclists, especially a modern-day cycling Tweed Run.
 Tweed truly was the cloth for all things sports and outdoors back in the day.
 It was perfectly adapted to country pursuits as opposed to the darker wool suits worn in the city.
-This distinction between the leisure-based, earthy colored tweed and business focused grey, dark blue, and black suits perhaps gave rise to the so-called “no brown in town” rule, which has largely gone by the wayside with the possible exception of London.
+This distinction between the leisure-based, earthy colored tweed and business focused grey, dark blue, and black suits perhaps gave rise to the so-called “no brown in town” rule, which has mostly gone by the wayside with the possible exception of London.

 Types of Tweed